Semaglutide & Tirzepatide from Yucca · US-licensed clinicians · From $129/mo · Ships in 2–4 days

 Hypoglycemia sensitivity Rare Monitor if you are on insulin or sulfonylureas, since Humanin affects insulin sensitivity

-No human clinical trials have been completed, so long-term safety data is not available.
+No completed Phase 2 or 3 human clinical trials exist as of May 2026, so long-term human safety data is not available.
 Toxicity studies in animal models have been clean at many multiples of the human-equivalent therapeutic range.
+Because humanin is naturally produced by your own mitochondria and rises with exercise, it does not suppress endocrine output the way exogenous hormones do.

 Who Should Not Use Humanin